jimmycallin/udeval/paper/paper.md

 $$\mbox{Averaged WDE}(r, T) = \dfrac{1}{n_T} \sum_{t \in T}{\mbox{WDE}(r,t)}$$

 The averaged WDE for UD 1.2 is presented in figure \ref{fig:averaged_wde}, along with our manual categorization of dependency relations.
-Ignoring the _other_ relations, we find that the word entropy gives an intuitive ordering of the dependency relations, while empirically supporting our choice of content and function relations.
+Ignoring the _other_ relations, we find that the WDE gives an intuitive ordering of the dependency relations, while empirically supporting our choice of content and function relations.

 ## Finding correlation with external measurements